yancanmao/yancanmao.github.io/_pages/about.md

 Honors & Awards
 ======
+* Outstanding Research Projects of the Year in ByteDance Academic Committee (2023)
 * Research Achievement Award of National University of Singapore (2023)
 * Flink Forward Asia Hackathon 2nd Place (2 out of 267 teams) (2021)
 * Research Scholarships of National University of Singapore (2019)